Nsmith4789/capstone-project-fed-2/README.md

 # capstone-project-fed-2

 ## About

 This is a movie app called Movies R Us where a large datebase of movies is at your finger tips any movie can be found her search and enjoy

 ## Built with

 HTML
 CSS
 Javascript

 ## Roadmap

 [x] HTML
 [x] CSS
 [x] Javascript with API calls

+[wireframe] img

 ## Acknowledgements

 Thomas Basham
 Louis Perkins
 Desmond Garrison